 Beat writer Tom Gage has covered the Tigers for the Detroit News for the past quarter-century.
 Back when The Sporting News was still called the Bible of Baseball, Gage wrote the Detroit season-in-review essays for its authoritative annual Guide.

-A year later, in the 1985 Guide, Gage’s review was labeled, “Tigers Enjoy a Dream Season.”
+A year later, in the 1985 Guide, Gage’s review of the 1984 championship season was labeled, “Tigers Enjoy a Dream Season.”
 Here is what he wrote about Lopez: “[P]itching had a lot to do with Detroit’s success.
 The Tigers led all American League clubs with a 3.49 earned-run average and 51 saves.
 The bullpen duo of Hernandez and Aurelio Lopez was, perhaps, the most consistently effective segment of that pitching staff.”

 Between them, Hernandez and Lopez were 19-4 with 46 saves and a 2.43 ERA.
 Hernandez alone (1.92 ERA) had 32 saves in 33 save situations as he broke the team record for pitching appearances with 80.